FIWARE/tutorials.Identity-Management/README.md

 > In a production environment, all OAuth2 Authentication should occur over HTTPS, to avoid sending
 > any sensitive information using plain-text.

-The `kurento-examples` container is driven by environment variables as shown:
+The `idm` container is driven by environment variables as shown:

 | Key |Value|Description|
 |-----|-----|-----------|